tomsik68/mclauncher-api/README.md

 ## License
 **Just for clearance, this API is not connected with Mojang in any way.**

-This project is under CC BY-NC-SA License v3.0.
-Details can be found here: http://creativecommons.org/licenses/by-nc-sa/3.0/
+This project is under MIT license.
+More information can be found in LICENSE file.

 ## Contributors